Sxmindu/Live-Migration/qemu-logs/SETUP-VM.md

 ## Setting-up the Virtual Machine

-1. First create a new virtual hard disk drive for the VM
+1. First create a new virtual hard disk drive for the VM, with QEMU Copy-On-Write 2 disk allocation strategy

     ```bash
     qemu-img create -f qcow2 <image_name>.img 15G